FioByr/hard_to_find_papers_project/README.md

 ## Table of Contents

 ### `data`
-This contains the information into how to access the dataset and how to preprocess it.
+This contains the information on how to access the dataset and how to preprocess it.

 ### `modified_scripts`